 Kal-Haven Trail State Park and Kalamazoo River Valley Trail

 The eastern trailhead of the Kal-Haven Trail State Park, a 35 mile linear park connecting Kalamazoo to the City of South Haven, is located in Oshtemo Township.
 The trailhead is located on 10th Street, north of H Avenue, and includes parking, restrooms, water, and a picnic shelter.

 The Kalamazoo River Valley Trail also terminates at the 10th Street trailhead, connecting Oshtemo to downtown Kalamazoo and beyond.

 The Kalamazoo Wiffle League is an adult league open to all wiffleball enthusiasts.
 Games are played in Flesher Field and Township Park on Monday and Thursday evenings.
 For more information, visit kzoowiffleball.com.
 Let’s Serve Tennis offers lessons for youth and adults in Township Park each summer.
 Information on 2016 lessons will be available in May.

 Community Events and Private Events

 Looking for a place to host a community event?
 Or a large private gathering?
 Both Flesher Field and Oshtemo Township Park can be reserved for events of all sizes.
-For community events, click here for a Special Event Application and fee schedule.
-All Special Event Applications must be reviewed by our Parks Committee.
-For private gatherings of over 200 persons, click here for an application.
+All Special Event Applications and private events with over 200 people must be reviewed by our Parks Committee.
 Pavilion rentals are available in Flesher Field and Township Park.
 More information, prices and a calendar are available in the park descriptions above.
 Flesher Field also features a gazebo and garden area that can be reserved for weddings, concerts, and special events.
 See above for more information.
 Questions?
-Contact Karen High, Parks Director, at firstname.lastname@example.org or (269) 216-5223.
+Contact Karen High, Parks Director, at email@example.com or (269) 216-5223.

 Love our Parks?